Thanks for Sharing

 Girls want to look a certain way because they saw something online, the same thing goes for boys.
 It’s nothing new, just more mainstream.

 I’m sure you remember your mom telling you to be careful with who you hung around with.
 I’m also sure that’s what you’re telling your kids.
 Because as parents we know our kids will learn from their peers, good and bad.
-Gotta make sure it’s as good as possible.
+Gotta make sure it’s as good as possible for your child’s behavior.

 Control the screen time people!
 (Yours and theirs).
-No, I’m not your daddy!
-But, please if you want your kids to communicate with you, play with you, not need eye-glasses at an early age, pay attention to you, eat with you at the dinner table, talk about their day, and not have a terrible posture and overall be more sociable, get off your phones at home.
+Please, if you want your kids to have two-way conversations with you, play with you, not need eye-glasses at an early age, pay attention to you, eat with you at the dinner table, talk about their day, and not have a terrible posture and overall be more sociable, get off your phones at home.

-Unless it’s for educational purposes, the damn phone should be put on a shelf and kept there until the allowed time comes.
+Unless it’s for educational purposes, the phone should be put on a shelf and kept there until the allowed time comes.
 Monkey see your phone, and Monkey plays on their phone.
 Simple!
 Daddy Monkey smokes, Baby Monkey smokes.
-You gotta take that lead.
+You gotta take that lead with good model behavior in front of your child.

 Family time is precious and phones are ruining this precious time all over the world.
 Play a board game, have a convo, or simply go take a walk together.
 They will mimic your moves, so make the first one.